aib/atmel-avr-example/README.md

 ## About
-This is a sample repository for working `avr-gcc` and `avrdude` on simple Atmel projects.
+This is a sample repository for working with `avr-gcc` and `avrdude` on simple Atmel projects.

 ## Usage
 `make program`